Five New Action Movies Available On Demand For February 2017 That Are Explosive

 Suicide Squad

-U.S. Intelligence assembles a team of incarcerated super villains to defeat a supernatural entity in this action-packed thrill ride.
-Considering all of the negative press this movie got, most viewers were pleasantly surprised of how much they enjoyed this film.
+U.S. Intelligence assembles a team of incarcerated supervillains to defeat a supernatural entity in this action-packed thrill ride.
+Considering all of the negative press this movie got, most viewers were pleasantly surprised by how much they enjoyed this film.
 Many considered it one of the best comic book movies of 2016 for sheer action, and it remains one of the most rented titles of February 2017.
 Plus, action fans get to see Deadshot, The Joker, Harley Quinn, Boomerang, Slipknot, Diablo, Katana, and other villains all in one film.

 OTHER MOVIE ARTICLES FROM THE INQUISITR